galbeiroc/design-patterns-in-typescript/README.md

 * Adapters will most likely provide an alternative interface over an existing object, class or interface, but it can also provide extra functionality that the object being adapted may not already provide.
 * An adapter is similar to a `Decorator` except that it changes the interface to the object, whereas the decorator adds responsibility without changing the interface.
 This also allows the Decorator to be used recursively.
 * An adapter is similar to the `Bridge` pattern and may look identical after the refactoring has been completed.
 However, the intent of creating the Adapter is different.
 The Bridge is a result of refactoring existing interfaces, whereas the Adapter is about adapting over existing interfaces that are not viable to modify due to many existing constraints.
 E.g., you don't have access to the original code, or it may have dependencies that already use it and modifying it would affect those dependencies negatively.

+### Facade Design Pattern
+Sometimes you have a system that becomes quite complex over time as more features are added or modified.
+It may be useful to provide a simplified API over it.
+This is the Facade pattern.

+The Facade pattern essentially is an alternative, reduced or simplified interface to a set of other interfaces, abstractions and implementations within a system that may be full of complexity and/or tightly coupled.

+It can also be considered as a higher-level interface that shields the consumer from the unnecessary low-level complications of integrating into many subsystems.